Dull, Perth and Kinross: Twin towns

 Elizabeth Leighton of Aberfeldy, Scotland, proposed the pairing with Boring, Oregon, while passing through the unincorporated town on the highway from Portland, Oregon, to Mount Hood on a cycling holiday.
 In June 2012, Boring, Oregon, accepted the proposal to "pair" their municipalities, in an effort to promote tourism in both places as a play on their names.
 The Boring Community Planning Organization (CPO) issued commemorative "Boring & Dull: a pair for the ages" T-shirts and mugs, raffling off a trip to Dull, Scotland.
 The Boring CPO will not attempt to get the pairing recognised by the US-based Sister Cities International.

 Dull and Boring celebrations are held annually on August 9 in Oregon with a piper and a barbershop quartet; the Dull celebrations are in October.

 Bland Shire, West Wyalong—a farm community and former gold prospecting site in New South Wales, Australia—joined the initiative in 2013, creating not a "twinned town" relationship but a League of Extraordinary Communities to group Dull, Boring and Bland.
 The group became known as the "Trinity of Tedium".

+In January 2026, the Vienna Tourist Board invited Dull residents for an expenses-paid weekend in the Austrian capital.
+They were asked to review Vienna's tourist offerings and decide whether Vienna really deserves its reputation for being “a bit dull” in January.
+By the time the 33 residents returned to Dull, the verdict was unanimous.
+Vienna, even in January, had far exceeded expectations.